-Pairs: Limits the value choices for the parameter from a predefined list similar to the list of values restriction; however, you can show the selections in the IP Customization GUI in a different format.
-A Key/Value pair list controls the value of the parameter (Figure 4-20).
+• Pairs: Limits the value choices for the parameter from a predefined list similar to the List of values restriction; however, you can show the selections in the IP Customization GUI in a different format.
+A Key/Value pair list controls the value of the parameter (see the following figure).